jhinkey/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/08-upgrading-themes/03-upgrading-7.0-themes-7.2/02-running-the-upgrade-task/01-running-the-theme-upgrade-task-intro.markdown

 3. You must update the theme's `liferay-theme-tasks` dependency to version `9.x.x` to complete the upgrade process.
-Install the latest version of the Liferay Theme Generator as well while you're at it, so future uses of the tool will be compatible with the @product-ver@ theme.
+Install the latest version of the Liferay Theme Generator as well while you're at it, so future uses of the tool will be compatible with the the new DXP version theme.
 Both commands are shown below.
 Run them separately:

     ```bash